 A psychologist is a researcher with a graduate university degree in psychology.
 Psychology is the science of the mind and involves the study of individuals, groups, and societies, as well as patterns in behaviour and thinking.
 Working with a psychologist will often involve examining patterns in your thought and behaviour and finding strategies and tools you can use to change them.

 A psychotherapist is an individual who has been trained to work with clients specifically through talk or depth psychotherapy.
 Both psychiatrists and psychologists can practice psychotherapy, and there are many other forms of training available.
-Toronto Psychotherapy Group psychotherapists have graduated from the Centre for Training in Psychotherapy, which means they have gone through their own extensive group and individual therapy as well as academic study.
+Toronto Psychotherapy Group psychotherapists have graduated from rigorous training programs, which means they have gone through their own extensive group and individual therapy as well as academic study.
 Working with a TPG therapist involves exploring current and past experiences, emotions, thoughts, behaviours and relationships.
 The goals include greater insight, awareness, and choice as well as controlling symptoms and changing behaviour.
 A psychotherapist seeks to create a therapeutic collaboration with each client, which is somewhat different from taking the stance of an “expert.”

 Psychotherapy works by bringing forward and illuminating your emotions and thoughts as they emerge in therapeutic conversation.
 If we have limiting patterns or a too-narrow range of feeling and behaving, these were formed to a significant degree in our relationships with others.
 Over time these defences, which were initially helpful, might no longer serve us as they once did and become problematic.
 In therapy, you and your therapist have a chance to examine these patterns, understand them more deeply, and alter the ones that are no longer serving you well.
 For example, it may have been adaptive early in some people’s lives to disconnect from their difficult emotions, but later they find that they are unable to feel anything deeply, including joy.
 Understanding the problem that led to this defence and realizing that it is no longer necessary makes a different response possible now.
 This approach toward healing can happen in any meaningful relationship, but with a psychotherapist you will be guided through the process of change by someone who has been specially trained to create an environment for growth.